glazec/NewLearnerKnowledgeBase/READEME.md

 Set the environment varaible first.

-You can directly run the python code in query as a python server.
-But need to change the file path used in `open` in the code.`data/` -> `../data`
+You can directly run in query as a python server when working directory is api.

-You can also directly run the TG bot code by `npm index.js`
+You can also directly run the TG bot code by `yarn dev` in tg-vercel.
+Be careful when chage text spliter like ;;; in tg-vercel.
+The pattern is hardcoded.

 # Next